Finance Lessons from Zoom, Tesla, Intel, and More

 - Increase the accuracy of your reporting.
 10% of manual invoices have errors.
-Automation can help avoid those errors.
+Real-time financial and accounting reporting can help avoid those errors.

 - Improve employee satisfaction.
 It shouldn’t surprise you that making the expense reporting process easier through automation will make your employees happier.

 All is quiet on the IPO front right now, but Fortune says that the second half of this year is about to heat up.
 We’re still waiting on IPOs this year from WeWork (which could totally bomb according to Vox), Airbnb, Peloton, and more.
 It could be an interesting few months in the IPO world.

 Let’s look ahead to 2020.
 Forbes put together a list of the next billion dollar startups.
 Not all of these are headed for an IPO.
 Actually, none of them have formally announced it, but any one of these companies could be headed for an IPO in 2020.